Roll20/roll20-character-sheets/.github/pull_request_template.md

 > [!WARNING]
 > Submission Checklist
-> Failure to complete this checklist in its entirety will result in your Pull Request being dismissed.
+> Failure to complete this checklist in its entirety will result in your Pull Request being dismissed. _Deleting parts of this template it with your own counts as failure to complete it_.
 If you have any questions, please feel free to create an issue.

 > [!NOTE]
 > Draft Pull Requests